Whisky Cask Club

 Q: Do I physically own the cask?

 Yes.
-You own the specific cask, documented through a Delivery Order.
+You own the specific cask and its contents, documented through a Delivery Order — the legal title deed of the Scotch whisky industry.

 Q: Where is my cask stored?